 What is the difference between a Standard Poodle and a Moyen Poodle?

-The main difference between the Standard and the Moyen is their size.
-The Moyen is a smaller sized standard.
+The main difference between the Standard and the Moyen is their size and personality.
+The Moyen is smaller than the standard size.

 Do Moyen Poodles Shed?